mcarvin8/ava-sf-devops/README.md

 - update the branches in the rules to target the default branch upon merge to the default branch
 - update the sandbox jobs to run when a merge request is open against the default branch and update production jobs to run upon merge to the default branch

+### Stages and Jobs

-- The `pipeline` stage contains optional ad-hoc jobs.
-Delete this stage and jobs if you wish.
+- `pipeline` stage = optional ad-hoc jobs which can be deleted if desired
-   - The `rollback` job can be used to roll-back previous deployments via a web-based pipeline.
+   - `rollback` job = roll-back previous deployments via a web-based pipeline.
 This requires a GitLab project access token with sufficent repo access.
        - the `BOT_NAME` CI/CD variable should be the name of the project access token user
        - the `BOT_USER_NAME` CI/CD variable should be the user name of the project access token user
        - the `PROJECT_TOKEN` CI/CD variable should contain the project access token value
        - Go to the repo, then go to Build > Pipelines.
 Press "New pipeline".
 Select the applicable branch in "Run for branch name or tag".
 Enter 1 new CI/CD variable for the job.
 The variable key should be `SHA` and hte variable value should be the SHA to revert/roll-back.
-    - The `prodBackfill` job can be used depending on your branching strategy.
-If you create branches from `main` (default branch) but have to merge them into other long-running branches, this job can be used to refresh those long-running branches with changes from `main`.
+    - `prodBackfill` job = If you create branches from `main` (default branch) but have to merge them into other long-running branches, this job can be used to refresh those long-running branches with changes from `main`.
        - This job can use the same GitLab project access token which the `rollback` job uses and requires the `BOT_NAME`/`BOT_USER_NAME`/`PROJECT_TOKEN` variables.
-- The `test` stage contains jobs to either validate metadata before deployment or run all local tests in an org on a schedule.
+- `test` stage = test changes before and after deployment
-    - When a merge request is opened against one of the org branches, it will validate the changes in the org.
+    - When a merge request (MR) is opened, it will validate the metadata changes in the target org.
-    - When you create a scheduled pipeline with the `$JOB_NAME` as "unitTest", it will run all local tests in your org.
+    - When you create a scheduled pipeline with the `$JOB_NAME` as "unitTest", it will run all local tests in the target org.
         - Define `$AUTH_URL` and `$AUTH_ALIAS` when creating this scheduled pipeline.
         - See inspiration behind this method: https://www.pablogonzalez.io/how-to-schedule-run-all-tests-in-salesforce-with-github-actions-for-unlimited-salesforce-orgs-nothing-to-install/
     - All test jobs uses the apex-code-coverage-transformer to create the code coverage artifact in jacoco format.
 GitLab v17 can visualize code coverage in MRs with jacoco reports.
-- The `quality` stage runs SonarQube scans if you have SonarQube.
-The job will run after either `test` job above (pre-deployment validation or unit tests).
-This depends on the jacoco coverage report created in the `test` stage.
+- `quality` stage = run SonarQube scans if you have SonarQube.
+    - Runs after all `test` jobs and depends on the jacoco coverage report created by these jobs.
+    - Delete or modify if you do not use SonarQube
-- The `destroy` stage contains jobs for each org that will delete the metadata from the org if the files were deleted from the org branch.
-This job is allowed to fail and will fail if there are no metadata types detected in the destructive package.
+- `destroy` stage = Destroy the metadata from the org if the files were deleted from the branch.
+    - Jobs are  allowed to fail and will fail if there are no metadata types detected in the destructive package.
     - This will be a standalone destructive deployment that will run before the deployment by default.
-If you need to deploy the destructive changes after the deployment, cancel the `destroy` stage when the pipeline is created, allow the `deploy` stage to complete, then re-run the `destroy` stage.
+    - If you need to deploy the destructive changes after the deployment, cancel the `destroy` stage when the pipeline is created, allow the `deploy` stage to complete, then re-run the `destroy` stage.
-- The `deploy` stage contains jobs for each org that will deploy the metadata to the assigned org after a merge into the org branch.
+- `deploy` stage = Deploy constructive metadata changes to the target org.

 ## Slack Posts